eclab/grains/evolution/README.md

 #### DIGITAL OUT (D)
 Trigger
 #### POT 1
-(Left half of Dial) Choice of Dark Partials
+(Left third of Dial) Choice of 8 Dark Partials
-(Right half of Dial) Choice of Bright Partials
+(Center third of Dial) Choice of 8 Medium Partials (Right third of Dial) Choice of 8 Bright Partials
 [Set the switch to MAN]
 #### POT 2
 Pitch Tune  [Set the switch to MAN]